Lorp/fit-to-width/README.md

 * Currently (2018-06) only Safari supports `font-stretch`.
 You must use the `font-variation-settings:wdth` method for Chrome.

-* Unfortunately, letter-spacing is added to glyphs even if that glyph is last on a line.
-This means that when significant letter-spacing is used, we get white space, when we would prefer more letter-space and text aligning with the right margin.
-It’s not clear if this is an inherent problem in the CSS specification or in implementations.
+* Unfortunately, in many browsers letter-spacing is added to glyphs even when a glyph is last on a line.
+This is typographically incorrect and [the CSS specification is clear](https://drafts.csswg.org/css-text-3/#letter-spacing-property): “Letter-spacing must not be applied at the beginning or at the end of a line”.

 * Glyph sidebearings mean that lines of large font-size or large font-width do not align precisely with lines of small font-size or large font-width.
 It could be a good idea to add customization for this, but it would probably have to be tuned for each font.